Chapter 5.3 Runner¶

 Runner allows you to search for and launch applications and commands in the LXQt environment.
 It is a quick and convenient way of finding what you’re looking for and launching it quickly.

 To search for a program, press Super(windows)+R and start typing a command.
 The search results will show below, similar to address bar behavior in browsers.
 All installed applications can be launched this way and Runner can be configured to store a history of recent programs.
-If you want to clear history open the downward pointing menu.
+If you want to clear history open the downward pointing arrow and select.
 The runner even lets you logout, shutdown, or other ways to leave your session through the runner.
 Also keep in mind you do not have to search for the start of an application like inputting grab will show results for ScreenGrab.
 To paste a command to run into the runner press Control +V or right click on the runner and select .
+To change to the last result of what you are searching for press End.
+To move to the first result press Home.

 You can also leave your session with lxqt-runner.
-To shut your computer all the way down press the button that looks like a downward pointing arrow and select.
+To shut your computer all the way down press the button that looks like a downward pointing arrow and select x button..
 To suspend your system press the downward pointing arrow and select .
 To reboot your system press the downward pointing arrow and select .
 To logout of your system press the downward pointed arrow and select .
 To lock your screen from the runner press the downward pointing arrow and select .
-If you decide against running something press the Escape key.
+If you decide against running something press the Escape key or click on the

 Runner has a few configuration options.
 If you want to change the keyboard shortcut to launch programs, click the downward arrow on the right side of the search bar to open up the menu and select the gear icon to Positioning drop down menu.
 To choose which monitor to put the runner on change the Show On drop down menu.
 To select to show the monitor on the currently focused monitor select from the Show on menu.
 To change how many results are shown when you show a result for runner change the Show list with x item(s) field.
 To change the shortcut press the Shortcut button and a countdown will begin in which time you need to press the key or combination of keystrokes you want to launch lxqt-runner.
 In this screen there is a checkbox for Store/show history.
 If you want to show history first check the Show history first checkbox.
 To reset your changes in this window press the Reset button..
 To change where the runner appears to the center change